LandonWh/Gainesville-Go/Instructions.md

 }

 Fetch a user based on token:
-GET from http://localhost:8080/api/admin/user and select Auth -> Bearer Token -> insert token (no quotes)
+GET from http://localhost:8080/api/admin/user and select Authorization -> Bearer Token -> insert token (no quotes)